tawalaya/cat-eval/Readme.md

-# SERVERLESS CONFIGURATION METHOD EXPERIMENTES
+# SERVERLESS CONFIGURATION METHOD EXPERIMENTS

-This reposetory contains a set of tools to evalaute serverless configuration methods including functions, function-compostions data.
+This repository contains a set of tools to evaluate serverless configuration methods, including functions, function-compositions data.

-PR's for new functions or compostions wellcome.
+PR's for new functions and composition generators are welcome.

 # Sampling

+The sampling can collect input data to train sizing methods or generate a validation set using exhaustive search.
+The sampling generator is configurable to allow for the collection of both.

-To sample you can define a workload file using the following syntax:
+To sample, you can define a workload file using the following syntax:
 ```
 {
   "name": "EXPERIMENT_NAME",